Cheshire Cycle Routes

 |Chester to Neston||14 miles (22 km)||Follow the Cheshire Cycleway from Chester to Neston on this short easy route.|

 You start off in Chester with a lovely long traffic free section which takes you along the Shropshire Union Canal to Blacon where you join a dismantled railway line taking you to Connah's Quay on the River Dee.
-You then follow the river to Bagilt before heading through the North Wales countryside to Gronant on the coast.
+You then follow the river to Bagilt where you'll pass Flint Castle and the Dee Estuary, before heading through the North Wales countryside to Gronant on the coast.
 The ride finishes with a lovely traffic free section along the coast passing through Prestatyn and finishing at Rhyl on the seafront.

 You continue to Chirk where you will pass the National Trust owned Chirk Castle.
 The castle has award-winning gardens and a 460 acre estate to explore so is well worth the small detour from the canal.